FAQs

 Here are some mandatory items to bring:

-Drinking bottles/water bladder for refills at the refreshment stations (in our effort to become a zero- to low-waste event, we do not offer bottled water, but the option to fill and refill your own bottles at start, our aid stations as well as after crossing the finish line)
+• Drinking bottle/water bladder for refills at the refreshment stations (in our effort to reduce waste, we do not offer bottled water, but the option to fill and refill your own bottles at start, our aid stations as well as after crossing the finish line)

 We also recommend you consider packing the following items.
 However, you should use this as a framework and make changes based on your individual needs.